sagemath/sagewiki_to_gh-2022-10-10/days79.md

  * What are your interests in Sage (including coding projects)?
 What would you like to learn about Sage?
  * What are your programming experiences?
  * Do you use computer algebra systems?
 Which one?
- * Do you wish to give a talk or present a tutorial?

-''A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''.

 == Lodging ==